beling/book-pl/src/ch11-02-running-tests.md

 Sometimes a few specific tests can be very time-consuming to execute, so you might want to exclude them during most runs of `cargo test`.
-Rather than Listing as arguments all tests you do want to run, you can instead annotate the time-consuming tests using the `ignore` attribute to exclude them, as shown
+Rather than listing as arguments all tests you do want to run, you can instead annotate the time-consuming tests using the `ignore` attribute to exclude them, as shown
 here:

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/no-listing-11-ignore-a-test/src/lib.rs}}